kaharez/lawcodes/2-civil-code/book-5-obligations-and-contracts/chapter-07-specific-contracts/article-01-sale.md

 2. Sale is perfected by agreement on the thing and the price, even if the thing has not been delivered or the price paid.

 3. The seller is obliged to:
-    a. deliver the thing sold in the condition agreed, with all accessories and documents;
+    (a) deliver the thing sold in the condition agreed, with all accessories and documents;
-    b. transfer ownership free from encumbrances not disclosed or accepted by the buyer;
+    (b) transfer ownership free from encumbrances not disclosed or accepted by the buyer;
-    c. warrant against eviction and hidden defects.
+    (c) warrant against eviction and hidden defects.

 4. The buyer is obliged to:
-    a. pay the price at the time and place agreed;
+    (a) pay the price at the time and place agreed;
-    b. take delivery of the thing sold;
+    (b) take delivery of the thing sold;
-    c. bear the expenses of delivery unless otherwise agreed.
+    (c) bear the expenses of delivery unless otherwise agreed.

 5. Risk of loss or damage passes to the buyer upon delivery, unless otherwise agreed.
 Where the seller delays delivery in breach, risk passes only upon actual delivery.